mukul-rathi/bolt/README.md

 ## Wait, how did you build this?

 A lot of trial-and-error and experimenting with reverse-engineering C++ code!
-I'll save you the trouble - step-by-step tutorials for how I built this all are incoming - I'll tweet about them when they drop so [follow me on Twitter](https://twitter.com/mukulrathi_).
+I'll save you the trouble - step-by-step tutorials for how I built this all are incoming - I'll tweet about them when they drop so [follow me on Twitter](https://twitter.com/mukulrathi_). **Update: [the first post is live](https://mukulrathi.netlify.app/create-your-own-programming-language/intro-to-compiler/)**.

 Unlike your run-of-the-mill compiler tutorials, we'll be talking about more advanced language features too, like generics, inheritance, method overloading and overriding!
 More blog posts and live tweets as I develop the language further - let's see how rich we can get this :)

-(I also blog about other stuff like [this git post](https://mukulrathi.netlify.app/git-beginner-cheatsheet/) and [this Facebook internship post](https://mukulrathi.netlify.app/facebook-internship-experience-2019/))

 ## Getting started